Musicals101.com

 b.
 1838 (London, UK) - d.
 April 11, 1905 (New York City)

 David Braham emigrated to the United States with his brother Joseph in 1856, where their talent as violin players led to jobs with various orchestras.
 They enjoyed long and prosperous musical careers, as would their sons, who kept the family name in show business well into the next century.
-David became the orchestra leader at Broadway's Theatre Comique, and composed songs with various lyricists.
+David became the orchestra leader at Broadway's Theatre Comique and composed songs with various lyricists.
 He met variety performer Edward "Ned" Harrigan in 1871, establishing a close personal and professional bond.
 They began writing songs which Harrigan used in his act with gifted comedian Tony Hart.
-When they parodied New York City's infamous paramilitary militias in "The Mulligan Guard," audience response was so enthusiastic that Harrigan and Braham began writing a series of farcical musical comedies built around fictional saloonkeeper and aspiring politician Dan Mulligan.
+When they parodied New York City's infamous paramilitary militias in "The Mulligan Guard," audience response was so enthusiastic that Harrigan and Braham eventually wrote a series of farcical musical comedies built around fictional saloonkeeper and aspiring politician Dan Mulligan.

 Broderick, Matthew